osg-htc/docs/docs/release/updating-to-osg-36.md

 -   [GridFTP services](#replacing-your-gridftp-service) should be replaced with an installation of XRootD standalone.

 -   [HTCondor pools](#updating-your-htcondor-hosts) and [access points](#updating-your-osg-access-point) should be
-    updated to OSG 3.6 at your earliest convenience.
+    updated to OSG 3.6 as soon as possible.
     Note that any pools using GSI authentication will need to transition to a different authentication method, such as IDTOKENS.

--   All other services (e.g., OSG Worker Node clients, Frontier Squids) should be updated to [OSG 3.6](#updating-the-osg-repositories) at your earliest convenience.
+-   All other services (e.g., OSG Worker Node clients, Frontier Squids) should be updated to [OSG 3.6](#updating-the-osg-repositories) as soon as possible.

 Updating the OSG Repositories
 -----------------------------